Please read the full Graduate Certificate in Data Analytics Program Regulations.

 The option course Artificial Intelligence looks at using data "intelligently" to solve complex problems and to provide more natural and effective services to human beings.
 The emphais in this course is on advance search, reasoning and decision-making under uncertainty, and machine learning.

-Permission of the program director is required before courses are taken for PBC DA program credit outside Athabasca University.
+Permission of the program director is required before courses are taken for GC DA program credit outside Athabasca University.